codesharedot/qtum-price-ruby/README.md

-# basic-attention-token price ruby
+# decred price ruby

-Gets the basic-attention-token price with Ruby (from JSON).
+Gets the decred price with Ruby (from JSON).

 https://ruby-lang.co